The Keto Verdict on Isomalt: 5 Better Low-Carb Sweetener Alternatives

 The common use of isomalt is as a replacement for sugar in hard candies and works particularly well in types of candy that need to be boiled as well as sugar sculptures due to its propensity not to crystallize.
 However, it typically needs to be combined with additional sweeteners to enhance its own sweetness.

-So, what makes sugar alcohols and isomalt keto friendly for the most part?
-Most people who are well versed in the keto diet know that to successfully stay in ketosis, the most important factor is keeping daily carbohydrate under 50 grams.2 Sugar alcohols do have a carbohydrate content, but they are processed by the body very differently than normal carbs, which is what makes most of them suitable for those doing keto.
+Most people well-versed in the keto diet know that to successfully stay in ketosis, the most important factor is keeping daily carbohydrate intake under 50 grams.3 This is what makes sugar alcohols and isomalt keto-friendly for the most part.
+Sugar alcohols do have a carbohydrate content, but they are processed by the body very differently than normal carbs, which is what makes most of them suitable for those doing keto.

 Isomalt has a similar carb to calorie ratio as sugar; while sugar is 100% carbohydrates per serving, isomalt is 97% carbohydrates.
 What stands out when taking a closer look at the nutrition facts per 100 grams of both isomalt and sugar, is the large calorie difference and the amount of sugar alcohols in isomalt vs sugar.